tilde-lab/tilde/README.md

 ## Requirements

 On Windows no additional installations are required.
-On Unix/Mac Python is required (2.5 < version < 3.0), as well as Numpy and sqlite3 Python modules (typically, all these are pre-installed).
+On Unix/Mac:

+- Python 2.x (x > 5)
+- numpy Python module
+- sqlite3 Python module

 Tilde was tested on Windows XP, 7, 8, Linux Debian and Suse operating systems.

 ## Usage